St Vincent's Hospital, Sydney

 St Vincent's Hospital, Sydney is a leading tertiary referral hospital and research facility located in Darlinghurst, Sydney.
-Though funded and integrated into the New South Wales state public health system, it is operated by St Vincent's Health Australia (which also operates St Vincent's Hospital, Melbourne).
-It is affiliated with the University of Tasmania College of Health and Medicine and the University of New South Wales Medical School.
+Though funded and integrated into the New South Wales state public health system, it is operated by St Vincent's Health Australia.
+It is affiliated with the neighbouring University of Notre Dame Australia and the University of New South Wales Medical School.

 History

-Foundation of initial hospital
+Foundation

-St Vincent's Hospital was established in 1857 by five Irish Sisters of Charity, who had migrated to Sydney in 1838 with a mission to help the poor and disadvantaged.
+St Vincent's Hospital was established at Tarmons in 1857 by five Irish Sisters of Charity.
+Tarmons was a stately home in Potts Point, standing on a 5 acre block of land that had been purchased by Sir Maurice O'Connell in 1838.
+O'Connell named his mansion Tarmons (which means "sanctuary") after his extended family's home in County Kerry.
+The Sisters had migrated to Sydney in 1838 with a mission to help the poor and disadvantaged.
 Some of their early work included helping victims of the 1853 influenza outbreak and families of prisoners in the nearby Darlinghurst Gaol.
-Three of the hospital's founding sisters had trained as professional nurses in France, and they brought their knowledge to the colony; they established a hospital that was free for all people but founded especially for the poor, on a non-sectarian basis.
+Three of the hospital's founding sisters had trained as professional nurses in France, and they brought their knowledge to the colony; they established a hospital that was free for all people but founded especially for the poor on a non-sectarian basis.

-Foundation of present hospital

-The present hospital was founded in the neighboring suburb of Potts Point, on a site which is now St Vincent's College.
+The present hospital was founded in the neighbouring suburb of Potts Point, on a site which is now St Vincent's College.
 As demand grew, a new hospital with 150 beds, designed by architect Oswald Lewis, was built on its present site in Victoria Street, Darlinghurst, in 1870.
 The building was remodeled and enlarged after World War I; it is now known as the De Lacy Building, after one of the founding sisters.

-Modern history

-Forming part of the St Vincent's Local Hospital Network, the hospital is now a facility of St Vincent's Health Australia, a component of Mary Aikenhead Ministries.
-The hospital was previously administered by the Sisters of Charity, who transferred ownership to St Vincent's Health Australia.